 Although relatively small, voltage dips can cause major problems.
 Production shutdowns with all related costs, for example, such as loss of production, waste of raw materials and overtime.
 In determining the costs of an electrical fault caused by a voltage dip, other aspects come into play, too.
 Customer satisfaction plays a role, as do safety risks.
 These additional aspects are often difficult to measure, but certainly ought to be taken into account.
 By detecting, analyzing and solving voltage dips, unnecessary costs and problems can be prevented.

-Costs that can be accompanied by a voltage dip (= direct damage):
+Costs that can be associated with a voltage dip

 – Loss of production